 In 1986 the 112th Legislature created a board of trustees to govern all campuses of the System.
 The name of the College changed from "Technical" to "Community" on July 1, 2003, to more accurately reflect its purpose.
-The College prepares students for various pathways, including starting their career, furthering their education, or updating their skills.
+The College prepares students for various pathways, including starting their career, furthering their education, updating their skills or university transfer preparation.